What Unhealthy Pride Looks Like

 A friend told me the other day that I’m a very prideful man, and I said to myself, "Dude's just jealous".
 So I told my wife what he said and she said, "Ah, come on.
 You're a humble man.
 Seriously.
 You're not cocky and flashy and arrogant and all that."
 But later that same week, I was reading a book that said the most prideful people aren’t usually the bragging arrogant types.
 They’re the nice friendly helpful ones at work.

-There are about 24 different categories to be prideful in.
-Most people are pretty humble in most categories, but just prideful in one or two.
+There are about 24 different categories one could be prideful in.
+Most people are pretty humble in most categories and just prideful in one or two.
 You’ll see your relatives, spouse, boss, employees, friends and president all over this list.
-But remember, pride is one of the most destructive and heinous sins you can commit.
+But don't forget this.
+Pride is one of the most destructive and heinous sins you can commit.

 We’ll never conquer pride, but if we know what it looks like when it flares up, we can knock it back down before too much damage is done.
 If people can’t recognize what the signs of cancer look like, then they'll never know they need help.
 I hope this list helps you understand what pride looks like as much as it's helped me.